anselal/wekan/README.md

 ## Wekan Virtual Appliance

-I have prepared a ready to run, Ubuntu based (Ubuntu 14.04.3 Server - amd64) Virtual Machine with [Wekan](https://github.com/wekan/wekan) preinstalled.
+I have prepared a ready to run, Ubuntu based (Ubuntu 14.04.4 Server - amd64) Virtual Machine with [Wekan](https://github.com/wekan/wekan) preinstalled.
 All you need is a VirtualBox installation.
-You can download the appliance from https://selalmaz.xyz/t/wekanvm (~678MB)
+You can download the appliance directly from https://selalmaz.xyz/t/wekanmv-0-10-1 (~689MB) or from the releases page at https://github.com/anselal/wekan/releases

 * username: wekan
 * password: wekan